 Scanning the DeepWeb

 The issue is that looking up all these alternate streams is a time-consuming task.
-And how would you go to ensure that everything is checked, considering the ephemeral existence of these platforms or the complexity to access some of them without the knowhow?
+And how would you go to ensure that you checked everything considering the ephemeral existence of these platforms or the complexity to access some of them without the knowhow?

-Keep in mind that data are exchanged from hand to hand by people who made their business out of it.
+Keep in mind that people, who made their business out of it, exchange data from hand to hand.
 Most of the forums are using escrow systems between peers to validate who can access them while banning automation by using captcha systems.

 EyeDeep’s new capabilities

-While previously EyeDeep’s focus was mostly on websites pasties, our platform can now automatically scan various alternative forums and marketplaces in order to monitor what cybercriminals are discussing, buying, and selling.
+While previously EyeDeep’s focus was mostly on websites pasties, our platform can now automatically scan various alternative forums and marketplaces.
+The objective is to monitor what cybercriminals are discussing, buying, and selling.
 EyeDeep is capable of combing forums on onion sites on the TOR network.

 Additionally, EyeDeep monitors various shaming lists used by attackers who claim a successful attack against a company to brag about it on public media.
 These shaming lists are often the repositories of download links for the victim’s data.
 This category regroups several infamous blogs such as those of the Revil, Maze, or Sekmeths groups.